flex-luthor/bitcoin.com-assignment/README.md

-## Enable CORS Proxy for developemnt
+## Enable CORS Proxy for development

 The App is using Cors Anywhere as a cors proxy.
 It needs to enabled from https://cors-anywhere.herokuapp.com/